DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 You will not have to pay a fee or undergo further training.
 However, you will have to meet strict requirements.
 These requirements are mandatory and must be met in full exactly as set out in [‘Awarding qualified teacher status to overseas teachers’](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers).

-It's important to note that an award of QTS does not lead to a teaching job or visa.
-You will need to apply for teaching jobs and visas separately.
-There are small number of schools in England that sponsor visas.
+It's important to note that an award of QTS does not lead to a teaching job or visa – you will need to apply for these separately.

 If you have a teaching qualification from the following countries and regions, you can check if you meet the requirements for QTS and apply: